 These Carolina wings are a bit spicy, but they have the right amount of spiciness in my opinion.
 I like a little kick in just about everything I eat, but that doesn’t mean I need to be in pain and not able to taste my meal.
 The balance between the heat and sweetness is necessary, and the sauce on these wings has achieved that balance spot-on.
 It’s fantastic stuff.

 The best side for Carolina wings?
 Carolina slaw, of course.I absolutely love chicken wings, cooked any way, with any sauce (or without).
 I love them so much that I created a free eCookbook that is full of my favorite wing recipes.
-Also check out my always-growing list of my favorite store-bought wing sauces.

 - 3-4 pounds chicken wings flats and drumettes separated, tips discarded or saved for making chicken broth